 This chapter has only scratched the surface of what is a complex issue.
 Although the focus here has been on fragile and conflict-affected states, the challenges and the differences between criminal groups exist in other contexts also.
 Cockayne (2016: 16) argues that ‘the reduction of state social services and trade and financial market liberalisation has reduced the role of the state in meeting the needs of citizens, potentially generating an unmet demand for government, creating space for alternative providers’.
-Particularly as the informal economy grows in the developed world, there is increased scope for actors that straddle the blurred division between licit and illicit economies to provide services to their communities and become more legitimate than the state.
+Particularly as the informal economy grows in the developed world, there is increased scope for actors that straddle the blurred division between licit and illicit economies to provide services to their communities and to become seen as more legitimate than the state.
 These groups are not necessarily ‘bad’, as they are merely maximising opportunities.
 These groups, in contrast to much more organised crime networks, provide an opportunity to bring their activities more fully into the licit, formal economy, and establishing a formal governance role that works in tandem with the state, not in opposition to it.
 However, this would require renewed faith in formal governance structures, something that is waning everywhere.

 Much research on organised crime has emerged from disciplinary silos that focus on different elements of the problem, whether criminology, political science or others.
-By focusing on fragile and conflict-affected states, this chapter has aimed to bring a statebuilding lens to the problem of addressing organised crime.
+By focusing on fragile and conflict-affected states, this chapter has aimed to bring a state-building lens to the problem of addressing organised crime.
 With an overwhelming focus on governance, it opens alternative avenues to respond, which although not palatable, may be more sustainable and cost-effective in the long-term.

 References